 Fellowships vs. Scholarships

 Funding for graduate study at the master’s or doctoral level is typically called a “fellowship”, not a scholarship.
 But unlike a scholarship for tuition offered at the undergraduate level, a graduate fellowship may fund your graduate school tuition and provide you a stipend for living expenses.
-Graduate fellowship funding is commonly offered to doctoral students, while it is less commonly offered to master’s students.
+Graduate fellowship funding is more commonly offered to doctoral students, and less commonly offered to master’s students.
 (For more on this, see “Master’s or PhD?
 My Advice – Follow the Funding“).

 Internal vs. External Fellowships